AdaCore/gnatcoverage/testsuite/Qualif/Common/GprFacilities/MainAttr/req.rst

-Requirements regarding Main attributes in project files
+Requirements for Main attributes in project files
 =======================================================

 %REQ_ID%